Ultrawipf/OpenFFBoard_wiki/Setup.md

 ![Zadig1](img/zadig_listall.png)
 ![Zadig2](img/zadig_install.png)

+Warning: Do **NOT** accidentially overwrite the driver for any other device.
+It will stop working until you manually uninstall the driver again with the device manager!

 #### DFU with Configurator

 If a firmware is already present connect as usual with the serial port and then open the DFU menu (DFU button or Hardware->Firmware Update).